About

 Gina Wurtz is a New-York based writer who received her BFA in Screen Studies at The New School in Manhattan.
 She later enrolled in a Film and Television course with Yellowbrick, Rolling Stone, and NYU Tisch School of Arts.
 She has written articles analyzing films and film characters for the pop-culture website, The Daily Fandom, and worked as the co-editor of the intersectional feminist publication Sugar Mag.

-She's written about film and television for publications like Rolling StoneScreenrant, and Advisor Check.
-Gina also has a weekly newsletter called Movie Mondays With Gina, where she offers her perspective on various films and analyzes some of the hidden messages within their stories.
+She's written about film and television for publications like Rolling Stone, HuffPost, and Screenrant.
+Gina also has a weekly newsletter called Movie Mondays With Gina, where she offers her perspective and analyses on her favorite films–she loves 2000s chick flicks like The Princess Diaries more than anything else!